photoprism/photoprism-docs/docs/funding.md

 Also please [leave a star](https://github.com/photoprism/photoprism/stargazers) on GitHub if you like this project, it provides additional motivation to keep going.

+Financial support makes a huge difference and enables us to spend more time with the features you care about.
 Ideas backed by a sponsor are marked with a golden [sponsor](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Asponsor) label.
 Let us know if we mistakenly label an idea as [unfunded](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Aunfunded).